Al Goldstein: Screw

-In November 1968, Goldstein and his partner Jim Buckley, investing $175 each, founded Screw, a weekly New York City tabloid.
+In November 1968, Goldstein and his partner Jim Buckley, investing $175 each (equivalent to $ today), founded Screw, a weekly New York City tabloid.
 It featured reviews of porn movies, peep shows, erotic massage parlors, brothels, escorts and other local offerings of the adult entertainment industry.
 Such items were interspersed with news concerning sexual topics, critical reviews of sexual books, and hardcore "gynecological" pictorials.
 Goldstein regularly ran, without permission, photos and drawings of celebrities.

 "Screw grew from a combination of many factors, chief of which was my own dissatisfaction with the sex literature of 1968 and my yearning for a publication that reflected my sexual appetites," Goldstein wrote.
 "I may be making a lot of money, but I really believe I'm doing some good by demythologizing a lot about sexuality", he said in a Playboy Interview.
 It was described as "raunchy, obnoxious, usually disgusting and sometimes political."
 The initial price was 25¢.
 At its peak, Screw sold 140,000 copies weekly.

 Arrested 19 times on obscenity charges, he spent millions of dollars on First Amendment lawsuits, ultimately scoring a major victory when a federal judge dismissed an obscenity case in 1974.
 (Goldstein believed that the case began as a result of Screw's article, "Is J. Edgar Hoover a Fag?", the first published comment on Hoover's sexuality.)
 Venue-shopping prosecutors selected conservative Wichita, Kansas, to prosecute Goldstein for obscenity; when he was found not guilty, he flew the jury to New York to attend a party at the swing club Plato's Retreat.
 His long-term attorney was Herald Price Fahringer.

 According to Will Sloan, "Goldstein was the first journalist to seriously review porn films.
 Had he not written a rave review of a low-budget film called Deep Throat ('I was never so moved by any theatrical performance since stuttering through my own bar mitzvah'), it would never have become a hit at New York's World Theater, would never have been targeted by the vice squad, would never have spawned a First Amendment cause célèbre, and might not have led to the modern porn industry."